Today I'm going to show you how to FINALLY fix your cloudy swimming pool water, FAST.

 The suggested amount of free chlorine is between 2.0 and 4.0 parts per million (ppm).

-How long you should run the filter for each day depends on the size of your pool and how frequently people use it.
+How long you should run the filter for each day depends on the size of your pool, how frequently people use it, and the type (DE filter, or cartridge filter).

 Usually, running the pool filter for at least eight hours a day is ideal.